kailash-manasarovar/statement/docs/timeline/2024/november.md

 - I'm astonished how "normal" I sound on the days I'm being poisoned directly through the water in my apartment!
 - No small thing.
 - Anyway, I don't realize how much God I actually have at this time.
-- I haven't had time to consider it.
+- I won't have the clarity of mind to consider it until late 2025 and I've finally understood the switcheroo-porn scenario at the conservatory.
 - I move our chat to later on in the week and end up talking to him while I'm waiting for my flight to [Bangkok from Madrid](#bangkok) around the 7th.
-- I have a great chat with Sebastian, he's really very friendly and decent, I think.
+- I have a great chat with Sebastian; he's really very friendly and decent, I think.
 - I always think the best of everyone, as you know.
 - He tells me I will be getting a task to complete as the next step.
 - He sends the task immediately.
 - It's a week-long extremely intense task.
 - I believe they're trying to distract me from writing my police statement.
-- The gangs try to distract me by drugging and poisoning me, and they also try to distract me with social media poison and people like Paul who do whatever they say.
+- The gangs MO has always been to try to distract me from making a sensible decision about my life, or finding out the truth about what's really going on by drugging and poisoning; and they also distract me with social media poison, and by using people like [Paul who will do whatever they say](../2025/january.md#paul).
-- I tell Nexera I cannot complete the task for at least a few weeks because I have a more pressing writing project at hand.
+- I tell Sebastian that I cannot complete the task for at least a few weeks because I have a more pressing writing project to complete.
 - They drop me from the interview process.
-- Were the gangs hoping I'd be distracted from writing my police statement for long enough so that the poisons properly kicked in and I would be unable to write anything any more, or I'd be dead, is it?
+- Were the gangs hoping I'd be distracted from writing my police statement for long enough so that the poisons properly kicked in and I would be unable to write anything any more, or I'd be dead?

 ## Poisoning at my apartment